bitshifter/glam-rs/README.md

 If you are more concerned with size than speed you can build glam with the feature `scalar-math` enabled to disable SIMD usage.

-The `Vec2` and `Mat2` types do not have a SIMD implemenation. `Mat2` may benefit from a SIMD impelemtation in the future.

 Due to the use of SIMD, vector elements may only be get and set via accessor methods, e.g. `Vec3::x()` and `Vec3::set_x()`.
 If getting or setting more than